keyichen313/Reading_Notes/tool_kit.md

   Code .</p>

-5.How to change name inside the same folder? type mv (stands for move)
+<p>5.How to change name inside the same folder?
+type mv (stands for move)

 Example: change the name of Improve_Notes to Reading Notes as following: mv Improve_Notes Reading_Notes

-Note: mv can also change the location
+Note: mv can also change the location</p>

-6.How to merge the change I made in GitHub with local VS Code?
+<p>6.How to merge the change I made in GitHub with local VS Code?

-You will need to pull the change back to VS Code by typing following command in the VS Code Terminal: git pull origin main
+You will need to pull the change back to VS Code by typing following command in the VS Code Terminal: git pull origin main</P>

-7.How to delete files in local computer?
+<p>7.How to delete files in local computer?

 rm stands for remove